13 August 2018

 The resolution was signed by 106 shareholders and coordinated by Market Forces.
 It is the first resolution in Australia that explicitly calls for a company to ensure its strategy is aligned with the goals of the Paris Agreement on climate change, something Whitehaven Coal has shown no interest in to date.

 This is effectively calling the bluff of the 197 nations that signed the Paris Agreement on climate change in 2015, and basing the company’s future on a scenario in which runaway climate change is triggered.
-Environmentally, that is a highly risky strategy but also one that is making investors nervous.
+Environmentally, it’s a highly risky strategy but is also one that’s making investors nervous.

 Whitehaven Coal – a company that not only deals in a highly greenhouse-intensive fossil fuel but has also told shareholders its future is based on unrealistic growth projections for coal – is exactly the sort of company that the TCFD was made for.

 Initiatives like the TCFD and, more recently, the Climate Action 100+, which support greater climate risk disclosure have enjoyed the backing of investors that manage tens of trillions of dollars.
 However, when those intentions are put to the test in shareholder resolutions, investors more often than not vote down the resolution.

 As an ASX100 company, most Australian superannuation funds will hold shares in Whitehaven Coal, meaning most Australians are invested in the company.
 This also means superannuation funds will be voting, on behalf of their members, as to whether or not to support these resolutions.